povilaskarvelis/e2p-simulator/paper/paper.md

 - Change base rates to understand their impact on classification metrics
 - Use the Multivariate R² calculator to estimate how many predictors would need to be combined to achieve a desired level of explained variance

-Both modes provide interactive visualizations and quantitative metrics that update in real-time as parameters are adjusted, facilitating intuitive understanding of complex statistical relationships [@rice2005comparing].
+Both modes provide interactive visualizations and quantitative metrics that update in real-time as parameters are adjusted, facilitating intuitive understanding of complex statistical relationships.

 # Implementation